chef/chef-web-docs/content/download/commercial.md

 The API accepts the following parameters in a query string.

 `<CHANNEL>`
 : The release channel to install from.
-See [Chef Software Packages](/packages/) for full details on the available channels.
+For the available channels, see [release channels](#release-channels).

 `<PRODUCT>`
 : The Chef Software product to install.